vitorgalvao/tiny-watir-scripts/README.md

 The easiest way to get these is via [this repository](https://github.com/vitorgalvao/homebrew-tinyscripts), as the install will take care of any eventual dependencies that are not already available on your system.

+### contagem-edp
+Script to send your energy usage to EDP.

 ### olx-post
 Script to post ads to OLX quicker.